ZSaynor/zsaynor.github.io/README.md

 - Interactive ingredients list for each recipe
 - Visual design of the app
 - Full dynamically sized content to fit any screen (still optimised for mobile however)
+- Favourite button of each recipe page (*NEW*)
+- LocalStorage functionality added to allow favourited recipe names to be stored and remembered across sessions (*NEW*)
+- Functionality to remove recipes from LocalStorage when user unfavourites that recipe (*NEW*)
+- Favourite icon changes to correct image when favourited/unfavourited (*NEW*)
+- Basic layout of Favourites List page (*NEW*)

-No large external libraries were used in the construction of the MVP
+- No large external libraries were used in the construction of this sprint